rigelminer/rigel/README.md

           Useful for making sure the overclock settings are stable when switching from the primary algorithm to `zil` and back - no need to wait for the next ZIL window which may start in an hour.

+      --zil-test-intervals <ZIL_TEST_INTERVALS>
+          Sets durations of primary algorithm and Zilliqa sessions in test mode

+          Default value: `[30;30]`

+          Format:
+              --zil-test-intervals [D1;D2]
+                  set primary algo duration to `D1` seconds set ZIL duration to `D2` seconds

+          Example:
+          --zil-test-intervals [10;60]
+              the miner will mine the primary algorithm for 10 seconds, switch to ZIL, mine ZIL for 60 seconds, switch back, and so on

   -l, --log-file <LOG_FILE>
           Enables logging output of the miner to the specified log file